ecoacoustics/website/content/resources/use-cases/gdm/index.md

 ground-survey metadata, it will be possible to examine patterns of biodiversity variation across large spatial and temporal scales.
-Identifying environmental factors that are important drivers for species occurrences can help to guide land management and landscape rehabilitation / restoration guidelines etc. Can also make predictions about compositional turnover related to changes in environmental conditions, such as land cover, or temperature (climate change).**
+Identifying environmental factors that are important drivers for species occurrences can help to guide land management, landscape rehabilitation and inform restoration guidelines.
+It is also possible to make predictions about compositional turnover related to changes in environmental conditions, such as land cover, or temperature (climate change).